grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 After the DSP factory has been compiled, the application or plugin may want to save/restore it in order to save Faust to wasm bytecode compilation at next use.
 To get the internal factory bytecode and save it, two functions are available:

-  - `writeWasmDSPFactoryToMachine` allows to get the interpreter bytecode as a string
+  - `writeWasmDSPFactoryToMachine` allows to get the wasm binary code as a string
-  - `writeWasmDSPFactoryToMachineFile` allows to save the interpreter bytecode in a file
+  - `writeWasmDSPFactoryToMachineFile` allows to save the wasm binary code in a file

 To re-create a DSP factory from a previously saved code, two functions are available:

-  - `readWasmDSPFactoryFromMachine`allows to create a DSP factory from a string containing the wasm bytecode
+  - `readWasmDSPFactoryFromMachine`allows to create a DSP factory from a string containing the wasm binary code
-  - `readWasmDSPFactoryFromMachineFile` allows to create a DSP factory from a file containing the wasm bytecode
+  - `readWasmDSPFactoryFromMachineFile` allows to create a DSP factory from a file containing the wasm binary code

 The complete API is available and documented in the installed [faust/dsp/wasm-dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/wasm-dsp.h) header.
 Note that only the scalar compilation mode is supported.
 A more complete C++ example can be [found here](https://github.com/grame-cncm/faust/blob/master-dev/architecture/wasmtime/faustwasmtime.cpp) used to develop the [faustwasmtime](https://github.com/grame-cncm/faust/tree/master-dev/architecture/wasmtime) program.